ChanduDhakad/BookStoreApplication/README.md

 Create a new MySQL database called "masaibook".
 Update the database properties in the application.properties file located in src/main/resources with your MySQL username and password.
-Run the application using your IDE or by executing the following command in your terminal within the project directory: arduino
+Run the application using your IDE or by executing the following command in your terminal within the project directory:
-Copy code
-mvn spring-boot:run
-Use Postman or a similar API development environment to send HTTP requests to the API endpoints.

 API Endpoints
 HTTP Method	URL Path	Description
 POST	/masaibook/register	Register a new user, author, book, or cart.